Myocarditis and COVID-19 Vaccines: The Latest News for Parents

 This worry is understandable.
 But there’s also reassuring news: Heart inflammation after the vaccine is a very rare event.
 In addition, most cases have been mild, with patients recovering after a few days of treatment and rest.

-Below, two Children’s Hospital Los Angeles physicians—Jennifer Su, MD, a pediatric cardiologist, and Michael Neely, MD, MSc, FCP, Chief of Infectious Diseases—explain what’s happened, the symptoms to look for and why vaccinating your child is still by far the safest choice.
+Below, Children’s Hospital Los Angeles physicians—Jennifer Su, MD, a pediatric cardiologist, Sindhu Mohandas, MD, a pediatric infectious diseases specialist, and Michael Neely, MD, MSc, FCP, Chief of Infectious Diseases—explain what’s happened, the symptoms to look for and why vaccinating your child is still by far the safest choice.

 What exactly has happened?